traefik/traefik/webui/readme.md

 - The build allows to:
   - optimize all JavaScript
   - optimize all CSS
-  - add vendor prefixes to CSS (cross-bowser support)
+  - add vendor prefixes to CSS (cross-browser support)
   - add a hash in the file names to prevent browser cache problems
   - optimize all images at build time
   - bundle JavaScript in one file